cardano-foundation/cf-identity-wallet/README.md

 ```

 ## Preparing the App
 This project uses a specific node version (check the requirements section above).
-If necessary, you can use [nvm](https://github.com/nvm-sh/nvm) to manage and switch between different node versions on your computer.
+You can optionally use [nvm](https://github.com/nvm-sh/nvm) to manage and switch between different Node.js versions on your computer.

 Before running the App, ensure that all dependencies are installed and the app is built properly.
 In the project root directory, run the following commands: